Blogger vs WordPress – Choosing the Right Platform

 2) Getting Started

 Anyone can sign-up with Blogger and start a blog.
-If you’re already registered with Google, with a Gmail or Google Drive account, for example, then it only takes a few clicks to start a new Blogger-powered blog.
-If you don’t have a Google account, then the sign-up process will take a little longer, but either way, you can have a new blog online in a matter of minutes.
+If you’re already registered with Google — with a Gmail or Google Drive account, for example — then it will only take a few clicks to begin.
+If you don’t have a Google account, then the sign-up process will take a little longer, but, either way, you can have a new blog online in a matter of minutes.
 With Blogger, you also have the option of creating and managing multiple blogs through one account.

 Once your web hosting account is activated, you’ll need to install the WordPress software.
-Some web hosts will take care of this for you, installing WordPress when setting up your account.
-However, even if they don’t, in most cases, you’ll be able to install WordPress in just a few clicks through your web host’s control panel.
+Some web hosts will take care of this for you when setting up your account, but, even if they don’t, in most cases, you’ll be able to install WordPress in just a few clicks through your web host’s control panel.

-Verdict: Blogger wins here as everything is provided for you in one place, in just a few clicks.
+Verdict: Blogger wins here, because everything’s provided for you in one place, in just a few clicks.

 3) Configuring Your Website and Publishing Content

 Once you’ve created your Blogger site, it’s time to familiarize yourself with your new blog and start publishing content.
-Like WordPress, you work in the dashboard area of your website, while your visitors access the front-end of your site.
+As with WordPress, you work in the dashboard area of your website, while your visitors access the front end of your site.

-If you want to change the title and description of your blog, you can head over to the Settings area of the dashboard.
-You can also change the URL or address of your blog.
+If you want to change the title and description of your blog, you can head to the Settings area of the dashboard.
+You can also change the URL or address of your blog here.

-The quickest way to get started with Blogger is to leave all the settings in their default configuration and begin by creating your first blog post.
-However, if you are curious, you can find settings covering how many posts to display on the homepage of your blog, which language to use, and which time zone and formatting to use for dates and times.
-You can also add additional authors to your blog by entering their email address and sending them an invitation.
+The quickest way to get started with Blogger is to leave all the settings in their default configuration and just create your first blog post.
+However, if you’re curious, you can find settings covering how many posts to display on the homepage of your blog, which language to use, and which time zone and formatting to use for dates and times.
+You can also add authors to your blog by entering their email address and sending them an invitation.

 Like WordPress, Blogger gives you the ability to publish posts and pages on your website.
-Pages are good for publishing evergreen content, such as your contact details or an about page.
-Posts are ideal for publishing timely and news type content.
+Pages are good for publishing evergreen content, such as your contact details or an about page, while posts are ideal for publishing timely and news-type content.

-To get started, you might want to create an about page to introduce visitors to your blog.
-After clicking on Pages from the sidebar menu, the New page button creates a page.
+To get started, you’ll probably want to create an about page to introduce visitors to your blog.
+To do this, click on Pages from the sidebar menu, and click the New Page button to create a page.

 Both Blogger and WordPress make it easy to preview your content before you publish it, allowing you to see how posts and pages will appear to visitors.
 Once you’re happy with your post or page, you can publish it on the internet for all to see.

-Blog posts can be published in the same way as pages.
-Once you’ve added some content to your new Blogger website, the posts and pages can be managed through the corresponding area of your dashboard.
+Blog posts can be published in the same way as pages, and, once you’ve added content to your new Blogger website, the posts and pages can be managed through the corresponding area of your dashboard.

 Once WordPress has been installed, you’ll be able to log into your new website.
-Like Blogger, the WordPress dashboard is the protected area that only you and other users you’ve specifically granted access can use to manage your website and create content.
+Like Blogger, the WordPress dashboard is the protected area that only you and those you’ve granted access to can use to manage your website and create content.

 WordPress posts and pages can be created in the same way as with Blogger.
-However, with WordPress, you’ll notice there are more settings and options at nearly every step of the way.
-When creating a new post, for example, you can choose a post format to affect how the content will be presented.
-Unlike Blogger, which only lets you label your posts, WordPress gives you the ability to tag and categorize your posts in order to help group and describe your content better.
+However, with WordPress, you’ll notice there are more settings and options at nearly every step.
+When creating a new post, for example, you can choose a post format to determine how the content will be presented.
+Unlike Blogger, which only lets you label your posts, WordPress gives you the ability to tag and categorize your posts to help group and describe your content better.